Lyreck/BAMF_duplication/README.md

 # Reverse engineering of name transliteration and matching in immigration databases

 This code is linked to our paper on the German and UK's management of immigration databases.
 We analyzed their use of name transliteration and duplicate detection through a legal, societal and technical lens.
-This code is the technical reverse-engineerering part.
+This code is the technical reverse-engineering part.
 It is used in this webpage: [project prototype](https://leo.le.douar.ec/sections/graph_viz.html).

 ## Installation
 You can reproduce this project on your local machine by using uv for most of the packages - except ICU transliteration.